nhohung/hackintosh_thinkpad_X230/README.md

 ## 13. Trackpoint (optional)
 - Go to BIOS, disable Trackpad

 Please note that middle scrolling button doesn't work.
 That is a disappoint.

-I prefer using an external mouse.
+I prefer using an external mouse for more functions.
+It may happen that scrolling is not as smooth as the trackpad on macOS.
+I suggest using MOS to improve experience.
+From this [introduction](https://www.reddit.com/r/MacOS/comments/b3dakf/mojave_smooth_scrolling/), you can install MOS from the main [page](https://mos.caldis.me/) or visit the [github](https://github.com/Caldis/Mos/blob/master/README.enUS.md).